JasonShevik/minotaur-chess-ai/README.md

    * Adversarial model

 ## In Progress:
-* Update the data prep file so each square is a vector rather than a scalar.
 * Update the architecture, start working on encoder.
 * There is a flaw in FEN where if two rooks are on one side of the king in a Fischer random game, then it is unclear which one is the castling rook without knowing the rook starting squares.
 Add an option to specify starting squares.